Maryland Roads - I-68 and 68/40

 Old US 40 in Cumberland, built as a freeway well before the rest of I-68, and thus considerably substandard.
 Before this was built through hills on either side of Cumberland and right through the center of the city, US 40 went north through the communities of La Vale, Narrows Park, and Locust Grove, then curved southeast into the city.
 The upgrade on the east side of town was a direct overlay of the original highway, and thus is much closer to Interstate standards.
 The only way to fix I-68 is a complete bypass of the Cumberland area, and that isn't happening.

-The famous, expensive, and necessary Sideling Hill cut, seen from the top of the pedestrian overpass from the museum in the last two photos (and thus technically looking west).
-Without this feat, US 40 would have hairpin curves, there would be no I-68, and trucks would have to pay considerable money (and potentially go dozens of miles out of their way) to follow I-70 along the Pennsylvania Turnpike or I-64 along the West Virginia Turnpike.
+The famous, expensive, and necessary Sideling Hill cut, EB in the first two photos and seen from the top of the pedestrian overpass from the museum in the last two photos (looking west).
+Without this feat, US 40 would have hairpin curves (now on Scenic US 40), there would be no I-68, and trucks would have to pay considerable money (and potentially go dozens of miles out of their way) to follow I-70 along the Pennsylvania Turnpike or I-64 along the West Virginia Turnpike.

 Exit 82 to I-70